Baker Heart and Diabetes Institute

 The Baker Heart and Diabetes Institute, commonly known as the Baker Institute, is an Australian independent medical research institute headquartered in Melbourne, Victoria.
 Established in 1926, the institute is one of Australia's oldest medical research organisations with a historical focus on cardiovascular disease.
 In 2008, it became the country's first medical research institute to target diabetes, heart disease, obesity and their complications at the basic, clinical and population health levels.

-The institute is located adjacent to The Alfred Hospital within the Alfred Research Alliance Precinct.
-The institute also has a national Aboriginal Health program, with a research facility in Alice Springs in the Northern Territory.
+The Institute is located adjacent to The Alfred Hospital within the Alfred Research Alliance Precinct.

 Research

 The Baker Institute's work ranges from cellular and molecular biology research in the laboratory to clinical-based research through to lifestyle and behavioural research that aims to inform prevention strategies.

-Baker Institute's teams comprising medical specialists, scientists and public health experts are focussed on bringing their knowledge and expertise to bear on these areas:
+The Institute has identified key areas of strength to enable scientists to channel their talents and energy in answering big-picture questions.
+Each of these Research Programs is led by senior Institute scientists.